Azure/azure-service-operator/docs/rediscache/rediscache.md

 ### Optional Fields

 * `SecretName` specify the name of the secret.
-If none is given, it will fall back to a default name.
+If none is given, it will fall back to the name of the redis cache.
 * `KeyVaultToStoreSecrets` specify a Key Vault to store primary and secondary credentials in.
 If none is given, it will default to storing credentials as a Kube Secret.
 * `Properties.SubnetID` specify a subnet ID to place the Redis Cache in
 * `Properties.StaticIP` specify a statis IP for the Redis Cache